MileHacker Logo

 Power & Connectivity

 China uses 220V, 50Hz, with Type A, C, and I plugs.
 A universal travel adapter handles variations.
-Most current gadgets are dual voltage.
+Most modern electronics are dual voltage.
 A Virtual Private Network (VPN) is necessary to access many Western applications and websites, which face blocks inside China.
-Download and set up your VPN before arriving.
+Download & set up your VPN before arriving.

 Connectivity Essentials